mobxjs/mobx-state-tree/docs/concepts/async-actions.md

 someModel.actions(self => {
     const fetchProjects = flow(function*() {
-        // <- note the star, this a generator function! self.state = "pending"
+        // <- note the star, this is a generator function! self.state = "pending"
         try {
             // ... yield can be used in async/await style